wes225/portfolio/README.md

 # portfolio
 Developer portolio, with links to relevant social medias.
+Work in progress